rmohr/adebi/README.md

 Examples
 =======
 As the following examples show, dependencies can be specified in a quite flexible way.
-The only import rule is to to put round brackets around version strings.
+The only important rule is to to put round brackets around version strings.

 ```bash